glnewton/mern-instagram-clone-api/README.md

 - docs/ - contains documentation files for the project, iscreenshots, requirements and other files used by the developer such as an API reference or user guide.
 - utilities/ - contains utility files for the project, files to seed the database, or other files used by the developer.

-## Endpoints (***UPDATE ME***)
+## Endpoints

-Messages
+### Messages
-    GET /messages: Get all messages
+    - GET /messages: Get all messages
-    POST /messages: Create a new message
+    - POST /messages: Create a new message
-    GET /messages/:id: Get a specific message by id
+    - GET /messages/:id: Get a specific message by id
-    PUT /messages/:id: Update a specific message by id
+    - PUT /messages/:id: Update a specific message by id
-    DELETE /messages/:id: Delete a specific message by id
+    - DELETE /messages/:id: Delete a specific message by id

-Comments
+### Comments
-    GET /comments: Get all comments
+    - GET /comments: Get all comments
-    POST /comments: Create a new comment
+    - POST /comments: Create a new comment
-    GET /comments/:id: Get a specific comment by id
+    - GET /comments/:id: Get a specific comment by id
-    PUT /comments/:id: Update a specific comment by id
+    - PUT /comments/:id: Update a specific comment by id
-    DELETE /comments/:id: Delete a specific comment by id
+    - DELETE /comments/:id: Delete a specific comment by id

 ## Data Models